Tax and benefits for carers

 You may consider cutting your working hours so that you still qualify.
 However, depending on your circumstances, cutting your hours to below 16 could mean that you no longer qualify for other things like working tax credit or help with childcare costs like 30 hours free childcare.

 If you are employed and want to make pension contributions, you may be able to join your employer’s pension scheme.
-All employers have to enrol eligible staff into a workplace pension scheme under auto-enrolment.
-You can find out more about auto-enrolment on our website.
+All employers must enrol eligible staff into a workplace pension scheme under auto-enrolment.
+You can find out more about auto-enrolment on our page Pensions: auto-enrolment into workplace pensions.

 If you are on weekly pay of less than £192, your employer does not need to automatically put you into a workplace pension scheme.
 However, you can ask that they do this manually.

-If you are self-employed, then you can find information on setting up a pension on the MoneyHelper website.
+If you are self-employed, then you can find information on setting up a pension from MoneyHelper.

 As above, we recommend that claimants contact a local advice agency such as Citizens Advice to get help with the best course of action for them due to the way carer’s allowance interacts with other benefits such as tax credits and universal credit.